rafiferdos/trendora-server/README.md

 ---

-SwapNest is built with clean code principles, modular architecture, and scalable components to provide a modern, community-driven e-commerce experience focused on sustainability.
+Trendora is built with clean code principles, modular architecture, and scalable components to provide a modern, community-driven e-commerce experience focused on sustainability.